...

 Medical marijuana

-The law does not apply to an employer if it would conflict with the employer’s obligations under federal law or if it would disqualify an employer from a monetary or licensing-related benefit under federal law.
+The law does not apply if it would conflict with the employer’s obligations under federal law or if it would disqualify an employer from a monetary or licensing-related benefit under federal law.

 Recreational marijuana